Hyperion-BT/helios-book/src/chapter_1/06_Methods_and_Associated_Functions.md

 ## Methods

 Structs and Enums in Helios have methods with syntax much like OOP languages.
-Methods are declared within `impl` blocks.
+Methods are declared within `impl` blocks like in rust.

 ```rust
 struct Rational {